szincone/Sprint-Challenge--UI-Responsive/ANSWERS.md

 2. Describe the difference between `display: block;` and `display: inline;`.
 3. While using flexbox, what axis are you using when you use the property: `align-items: center`?
 4. What is the difference between fixed layout, adaptive layout, fluid layout, and responsive layout?
-5. Why do we need to use the CSS property max-width on the outter most container in a responsive website?
+5. Why do we need to use the CSS property max-width on the outer most container in a responsive website?